This topic describes how to set up Data Generator to generate test data.

 To set up Data Generator:

-Open the Data Generator Project Properties dialog by doing one of the following:
+1. Open the Data Generator Project Properties dialog in one of these ways:

-2. On the Connection tab, specify the connection, choose the connection and database for data generation, then click Next.
+2. On the Connection page, select the connection and database for data generation.

 Note

-If you want to create a new connection, click Manage in the Connection list.
-In the Connection Manager dialog that opens, click New to add a new connection.
+To create a new connection, click Manage in the Connection list.
+In the Connection Manager dialog, click New to add a new connection.
 For more information, see Managing connections.

-3. On the Options tab, set up data generation options.
+3. On the Options page, set up data generation options.

 The table describes the data generation options.